VjayV/key-guardian/README.md

 * **Fast:** Optimized for CPU inference.
 * **Local:** Your data never leaves your machine.
 Privacy is baked into the design.

-## 🚧 Roadmap & Improvements
-This project is currently a proof-of-concept.
-Future iterations will focus on:
-* **Concurrency:** Moving AI inference to a separate thread to ensure the keystroke listener never "hangs."

 ## ⚖️ License
 Distributed under the MIT License.